Local Node Differential Privacy: Algorithmic Tool: Blurry Degree Distributions

 where $\factnorm{\matW}{\factapprox} = \min \{\normtwoinf{\matL} \normonetwo{\matR} : \normoneinf{\matL\matR - \matW} \leq \factapprox\}$ is the \emph{$\factapprox$-approximate factorization norm}. \end{theorem}

-To interpret \cref{thm:linear-queries-blurry,thm:fact-mech-blurry}, if a data analyst wants to evaluate a workload $\matW \in \R^{k \times n}$ of linear queries on the degree distribution $\ddist_G$ of a graph $G$, she can reduce $\matW$ to a workload $\matW' \in \R^{k \times \blurdim}$ on the compressed blurry degree distribution $\shortddist$, where $\blurdim := \ceil{n/s}+1$ (e.g., by keeping every $\ord{s}$ column of $\matW$, starting with the first column).
-The theorems show that $\matW'$ can be answered under \LNDP with small $\ell_\infty$ error, implying that, up to a left–right shift of at most $s$ (i.e., $\winf(\fakedistnew,\ddist_G)\le s$), the analyst can accurately answer arbitrary linear queries on the degree distribution.
-Note that $\fakedistnew$ and $\shortddist$ are equivalent up to rescaling by $s$, so answering linear queries on one is the same as answering them on the other.
+To interpret \cref{thm:linear-queries-blurry,thm:fact-mech-blurry}, if a data analyst wants to evaluate a workload $\matW \in \R^{k \times n}$ of linear queries about the degree distribution $\ddist_G$ of a graph $G$, she can reduce $\matW$ to a workload $\matW' \in \R^{k \times \blurdim}$ on the compressed blurry degree distribution $\shortddist$ (e.g., by keeping every $\ord{s}$ column of $\matW$, starting with the first).
+The theorems show that $\matW'$ can be answered under \LNDP with small $\ell_\infty$ error.
+Hence, up to a left–right shift of at most $s$ (i.e., $\winf(\fakedistnew,\ddist_G)\le s$), the analyst can accurately answer arbitrary linear queries about the degree distribution.
+Since $\fakedistnew$ and $\shortddist$ are equivalent up to rescaling by $s$, answering linear queries about one is equivalent to answering them about the other.